September 28, 2021

-There you go, living your best life.
-You started a business, you’re checking off all the things on your to-do list, and just killing it.
-But one day, you search the internet for your business (just to see how nice your name and logo look together) and you come across another business using a very similar name and logo as you. *Gasp*
+Picture this: You’re living your best life as a business owner.
+One day you’re checking off all the things on your to-do list, and you decide to search the internet for your business.
+(You know, just to see how nice your name and logo look together.)
+Horror of horrors, you come across another business using a very similar name and logo as yours.
+Gasp.

 A trademark is a word, phrase, or symbol that distinguishes a source of goods.
-The big companies like Nike have a trademark in both their name and their logo ✔️.
-Even though you have a trademark as soon as you choose your name or logo, you should register it to ensure maximum protection.
+Big companies like Nike have a trademark in both their name and their iconic “swoosh” logo, for example.

+You automatically have a trademark as soon as you pick your business name or design your logo.
 Whether you’re an e-commerce business or not, you can have an unregistered trademark by simply putting ™ after your name or logo.
-BUT… that just gives you minimal protection.
+But that unregistered trademark just gives you minimal protection.

-Typically, businesses will have a name and a logo.
+Typically, businesses will have both a name and a logo.
 Your biz name is what you choose to call your business (duh), but a logo, on the other hand, is typically a graphic that represents your business.
-In general, a business name won’t change, whereas a logo may change over time as the company grows and times change.
+In general, a business name will stay the same, whereas a logo may evolve as the company grows and times change.

 Think of Apple Inc., for instance.
 They’ve always been Apple, Inc. but their logo has changed over time:

-So you decided that registering both is the way you want to go (trust us, it is), but how do you even get started doing that?
+Now that you’ve decided that registering both name and logo is the way to go, how do you get started doing that?

-Another caveat you’ll want to think about is that each trademark application is limited to one trademark.
-So, if you have a name and a logo or if you have different versions of your name or of your logo, you’ll need to file multiple applications.
+Also, each trademark application is limited to one trademark.
+If you have a name and a logo, or if you have different versions of your name or of your logo, you’ll need to file multiple applications.

 You’ve spent so much time (and money) building up your business.
 The last thing you want to do is rename it or choose a different logo when you’ve got a good thing going for you.
 It’s important to register your name and logo to ensure you and your business are protected.